SreeAnir/SreeAnir/README.md

 Outcome:
 The Travel Management System significantly improved the efficiency and convenience of travel booking processes for users.
 It offered a user-friendly interface, streamlined booking experience, and comprehensive itinerary management capabilities.
 The system contributed to increased customer satisfaction and retention, making it a valuable asset for travel companies and users alike.

-11. Student Management System:
-12. BSpoty:
+11. BSpoty:
-13. Trystango :
+12. Trystango :Developed a travel networking application facilitating users to connect with fellow travelers and coordinate trips globally.
+Implemented features allowing users to discover like-minded travelers, share upcoming journeys, and collaborate on itinerary planning.
+Incorporated international compatibility, enabling seamless interaction and trip coordination across borders.
+Enhanced user engagement by integrating real-time messaging, trip sharing, and collaborative planning tools, fostering a vibrant travel community and enriching the travel experience for users worldwide.
-14. Josour :
+13. Josour :
-15. VoteFrenzy :
+14. VoteFrenzy :
-16. FortMyres :
+15. FortMyres :
-17. PeeredIn : Xenforo Profject
+16. PeeredIn : Xenforo Profject
-18. E-commerce app in Flutter
+17. Booking app in Flutter :
+   Designed and developed a booking application tailored for Beauty lounge, streamlining the process of scheduling appointments for various beauty treatments and services.
+Implemented features for users to easily browse available time slots, select preferred services, and confirm bookings with real-time availability updates.
+Integrated secure payment options and automated reminders to enhance user experience and optimize salon operations.
+Contributed to creating a seamless and efficient platform for both customers and salon staff, improving overall booking management and customer satisfaction.
-19. Online service booking app in react-native
+18. Online service booking app in react-native :
+Ecommerce app which is available only in italian market.Development tools used were react-native and GraphQL.
+Experienced in developing e-commerce applications for hypermarkets, offering a seamless shopping experience for a wide range of products including groceries, electronics, fashion, and more.
+Proficient in creating intuitive user interfaces, secure payment gateways, and efficient order management systems to enhance customer satisfaction and drive sales.
-20. Khebrat:
+19. Khebrat:

 ....
 TO BE UPDATED!
 <!-- - 😄 Pronouns: ... --!>